-In some circumstances organisations might want to ensure that your results are returned before you can volunteer with them, but you will be advised about this if similar situation arises.
+In some circumstances, organisations might want to ensure that your results are returned before you can volunteer with them, but you will be advised about this if a similar situation arises.

 For whatever reason, if you feel dissatisfied or unhappy or not enjoying the experience or you are no longer able to commit to it, you should communicate with the ALIVE team and/or the organisation.

-Yes, we do have and, for that, please meet us or go through our dedicated resource to help you find the right opportunities overseas.
+Yes, we do have, and for that, please meet us or go through our dedicated resources to help you find the right opportunities overseas.

-The ALIVE Certificate represents the Volunteering, Training and Reflections undertaken by you and employers always seek for skilled, well rounded candidates.
+The ALIVE Certificate represents the Volunteering, Training and Reflections undertaken by you, and employers always seek skilled, well-rounded candidates.
 The ALIVE Certificate represents your commitment to something other than your studies.
-By volunteering on or off campus, we tend to learn that comes from outside of the classroom and so do future employers.
-On your CV it is important to refer to the ALIVE Certificate as an achievement.
+By volunteering on or off campus, we tend to learn that comes from outside of the classroom, and so do future employers.
+On your CV, it is crucial to refer to the ALIVE Certificate as an achievement.

-The volunteering you committed yourself to and the training you received has been recognised through the ALIVE Certificate.
-Questions in the reflection application represent questions that real world employers will ask in an interview.
+The volunteering you committed yourself to and the training you received have been recognised through the ALIVE Certificate.
+Questions in the reflection application represent questions that real-world employers will ask in an interview.
 For example, "What are the skills you have and demonstrate with an example of how you have used your skill?", "When have you worked in a team?", etc. Not only can you draw on examples from your outer experiences.
 Volunteering offers a whole range of experiences that employers seek.
 Fundraising, Raising awareness, Retail experience, Homework clubs, Youth groups, etc. All these illustrate different types of experience.
-Most importantly you have demonstrated experience of working with people and active communication skills.
+Most importantly, you have demonstrated experience of working with people and active communication skills.

-We will send out a selection of volunteer opportunities to you through weekly mailer from our Databases and Local HEI Offices All of our volunteering details are stored on a database in local HEI offices (for our own use only) and from this a weekly mailing list is generated.
+We will send out a selection of volunteer opportunities to you through weekly mailers from our Databases and Local HEI Offices.
+All of our volunteering details are stored on a database in local HEI offices (for our own use only), and from this, a weekly mailing list is generated.